 Line Hilton 1:05:42

 Yeah.
 And you can import backing tracks directly from Spotify.
 So most of the time, that’s what I tend to do.
 And I can slow that down or change the key.
-So really handy tool was the other thing.
+So really handy tool.
+What was the other thing?

 Line Hilton 1:06:08

 So yeah, so you take away the rhythm.
-Yeah, you slow down the melody.
+You slow down the melody.
 Or you change the key.
 Would you ever change the key of the song?

 Yeah.
-So if I think they need more release and down if they.
+So up if I think they need more release and down if they.

 Line Hilton 1:06:29

-Yeah, I’ll paint the vowel with, I tend to write the lyrics out.
-If we get to carry a little bit further.
+Yeah, or paint the vowel with, I tend to write the lyrics out.
+If we if we gotten to carry a little bit further.
 So we can do it on the exercise, I might just do a little bit of vowel modification.
 So especially a look for diphthongs, and triphthongs, or two or three vowels together.
 Because if each vowel has a different property, and you’re going like ‘fi-ee-ure’, then all of a sudden, you’ve got a lot of different frequencies there.
 So I’d go ‘fi-yar’ depending on where it is in the in the register, because obviously, different vowels are better for certain, but also look at consonants.
-FF Again, if somebody has a tendency to disconnect, singing, on a FF or a SH or SS? you know, might not quite quite help them.
+FF Again, if somebody has a tendency to disconnect, singing, on a FF or a SH or SS, you know, might not quite help them.
 So that’s why the more helpful constants can be really good.